BonoboPLC/lojjo_wiki/administration/games.md

 Registration will be available immediately for Instant Games and based on Registration Delay for Tournaments.

+Once the game has been started, new Game Instances will be created as each Game Instance is filled up and runs.

 > **Usage note:** If there are any missing configurations, you will see "Incomplete Configuration" instead and get prompts to fix them.
 {.is-success}